kkasperczyk-no/sdk-nrf/samples/matter/lock/README.rst

    :depth: 2

 This door lock sample demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a door lock device with one basic bolt.
-This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread network.
+This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread or Wi-Fi network.
-Additionally, this device works as a Thread :ref:`Router <thread_ot_device_types>`.
+Support for Thread or Wi-Fi is exclusive, so only one protocol can be selected for a specific lock device.
 You can use this sample as a reference for creating your application.

 Requirements